Cdrcar/Password-Generator/README.md

 # Random Password Generator
 A password generator is a software tool that creates random or customized passwords for users.
 It helps users create stronger passwords that provide greater security for a given type of access.
+The present Password Generator application will ask the User to confirm if they want to include uppercase letters, numbers or special characters.

 ## Built with
 - HTML